centresource/angularjs_rails_demo/README.md

 Starting from Scratch
 =====================

 Because Rails makes it so easy to run Jasmine unit specs and RSpec (or Cucumber) integration specs on javascript apps, we don't need most of the extra stuff that comes with Angular.js.
-All we really need are the angular.min.js and angular-ie-compat.js (https://github.com/angular/angular-seed/tree/master/app/lib/angular) and angular-mocks.js (https://github.com/angular/angular-seed/tree/master/test/lib/angular).
+All we really need are the [angular.min.js and angular-ie-compat.js](https://github.com/angular/angular-seed/tree/master/app/lib/angular) and [angular-mocks.js](https://github.com/angular/angular-seed/tree/master/test/lib/angular).

 * angular.min.js and angular-ie-compat.js go into vendor/assets/javascripts
 * angular-mocks.js goes into spec/javascripts/helpers
 * (you can of course customize these locations)

-In order to use Jasmine for our javascript unit specs, while remaining fully compatible with the asset pipeline, we use the JasmineRice gem (https://github.com/bradphelan/jasminerice). spec/javascripts/spec.js.coffee is required by JasmineRice.
+In order to use [Jasmine](https://github.com/pivotal/jasmine) for our javascript unit specs, while remaining fully compatible with the asset pipeline, we use the [JasmineRice gem](https://github.com/bradphelan/jasminerice). spec/javascripts/spec.js.coffee is required by JasmineRice.
 I put my angular-specific javascript specs into spec/javascripts/angular.
 See spec/javascripts/angular/controllersSpec.js for an example.

 Note the following change to config/environments/production.rb: